datalad-handbook/book/docs/basics/101-115-symlinks.rst

    permissions to modify it.
-   This two-level structure is implemented because it helps to prevent accidental deletions and changes, and this information will be helpful to understand some file system management operations (todo: link), for example deleting a subdataset.
+   This two-level structure is implemented because it helps to prevent accidental deletions and changes, and this information will be helpful to understand some file system management operations (see section :ref:`filesystem`), for example deleting a subdataset.

    .. runrecord:: _examples/DL-101-115-104